AdaptivMCP/AdaptivMCP/Detailed_Tools.md

 # Detailed MCP tools reference

-This document explains how to use the MCP server tools together in real workflows.
+This document explains how to use the MCP server tools.

-## Editing policy (important)

-- **Preferred edit style:** diff first.

 ## Recommended workflows